hcavarsan/kftray/crates/kube-portforward/README.md

 # Ok(()) }
 ```

-See `examples/` for end-to-end usage including multiplexing, custom keepalive
+See `examples/` for end-to-end usage including pool sizing, custom keepalive
 timings, and graceful shutdown.

 ## License

-Dual-licensed under MIT or Apache-2.0, at your option.
+GPL-3.0, matching the rest of the kftray project.